Can You Use Glycolic and Lactic Acid Together?

 5. Peel: I use the iS Clinical Active Peel Treatment System once a month or before a special occasion.

 I ADORE this product!
-The directions say to use every other day, but my skin feels too dry if I use it that often.
-Plus, it's expensive!
+The directions recommend using it every other day, but it makes my skin too dry at that frequency.
+Plus, it’s expensive!

 This peel system really makes your skin look like glass!
 It contains AHAs and a small amount of beta hydroxy acid (BHA) in the form of salicylic acid.
 Most people associate BHA's with oily skin or acne.